Census Dots

 Black

-Of the 955 places in Florida, St. Pete Beach is the 362nd most populous.
+St. Pete Beach is ranked the 368th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Pete Beach was ranked the 362nd most populous place in the 2020 Census.

 St. Pete Beach's White Population